hifly81/prometheus-csvplot/README.md

 List of promethues metrics to be collected.<br>
 By default metrics are listed in file:<br>
 *config/metrics.txt* <br>
-If you want to use a custom metrics file, put it in config directory <br>
+If you want to use a custom metrics file, create it in config directory <br>
 e.g. *config/metrics_haproxy.txt*

 ### Namespace config

-Metrics are filtered from a list of kubernetes namespaces; namespaces must be listed into file:<br> *config/namespace.txt*
+Metrics are filtered from a list of kubernetes namespaces; namespaces must be listed into file:<br>
+*config/namespace.txt*

 ## Run on local machine